 “I’m very pleased,” says Andrea.
 “I didn’t ride as well as I’d have liked in there, but it is what it is.”

-Last year, we saw the pair pull two rails because they had too much canter – this year, their one came along as aimed for something more precise.
+Last year, we saw the pair pull two rails because they had too much canter – this year, their single faller was the downside of trying for something more precise.

 With the Burghley box well and truly ticked, Andrea is keeping her options open with the diminutive Thoroughbred mare.

-“I would love to do Badminton, she’s just a really bad traveller in the spring,” she explains, “Plus, we have Kentucky, so it’s hard to leave home and stay a fortune.
-But maybe we’ll slip [the trip] part her one day.”
+“I would love to do Badminton, she’s just a really bad traveller in the spring,” she explains, “Plus, we have Kentucky, so it’s hard to leave home and spend a fortune when that option’s there.
+But maybe we’ll slip [the trip] past her one day.”

 One rail dropped for Liz Halliday-Sharp and Deniro Z, who stayed in fifteenth place and completed their redemption arc after tough trips to Kentucky and Aachen.